PeerSim: A Peer-to-Peer Simulator

 ResourceWorld, SkillWorld

-Andrea Marcozzi and David Hales Emergent Social Rationality in a Peer-to-Peer System.
+Andrea Marcozzi and David Hales.
+Emergent Social Rationality in a Peer-to-Peer System.
 Technical Report UBLCS-2006-23, University of Bologna, Department of Computer Science, Bologna, Italy, October 2006.
+[PDF]

 RwSw.tgz Andrea Marcozzi (marcozzi@cs.unibo.it)